JustinLindsey/Cyclistic-Case-Study/README.md

 The tools that I chose to use during this case study included **MySQL Workbench, Excel, and Tableau.** SQL for easy analysis and Tableau for visualizations of my findings.

 ### ***Transforming and Documenting the Data***
 While importing the dataset into SQL, I noticed that the 'started_at' and 'ended_at' columns were TEXT datatypes instead of DATETIME datatypes, so I converted both of those.
-I also added a few columns including: started_time (TIME), ended_time (TIME), ride_length (TIME), and day_of_week (INT).
-See below or [click here]()
+I also added a few columns including: 'started_time' (TIME), 'ended_time' (TIME), 'ride_length' (TIME), and 'day_of_week' (INT).
+See below or [click here](https://github.com/JustinLindsey/Cyclistic-Case-Study/blob/main/CLEANcyclistic.sql)

 `Data Cleaning`